Skip to sub navigation Skip to main content

 • giving the petition further consideration at a future council meeting

-• referring the petition to the overview and scrutiny committee.
+• referring the petition to the Principal Select Committee.

 Appealing a petition decision

-If a petition organiser feels their petition has not been dealt with properly they have 20 working days from the decision to ask the overview and scrutiny committee to review the steps taken.
+If a petition organiser feels their petition has not been dealt with properly they have 20 working days from the decision to ask the Principal Select Committee to review the steps taken.

 The request for review should include short details of why they feel it hasn't been dealt with properly.

-The overview and scrutiny committee may decide to start an investigation, make recommendations to the council’s cabinet, or arrange for the matter to be reconsidered at a meeting of the council.
+The Principal Select Committee may decide to start an investigation, make recommendations to the council’s cabinet, or arrange for the matter to be reconsidered at a meeting of the council.
 The outcome of the consideration will be sent to the petition organiser within 10 working days.

 Contact us about petitions